OggyP/plane_boarding_sim/README.md

 # Plane Boarding Simuation

-This simulation was created for the 2022 [IMMC](https://www.immchallenge.org.au/).
+This simulation was created for the Australian 2022 [International Mathematical Modeling Challenge (IMMC)](https://www.immchallenge.org.au/).